rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

 The Trivia of Udacity

 The API is to play the Trivia game.
 User can play a game upto 5 questions.
 They can play the Trivia game for any specific category or all categories and at the end they will get a score.
 The API works fine with categories like Science, Art, Geography, History, Entertainment, Sports.
 User can add new category and question.
 They can add question along with answer, difficulty, rating and category.
-To play the Trivia game user needs atleast 6 questions per category.
+To play the Trivia game user needs atleast one question per category otherwise category will not show to play a quiz.

 Getting Started